loco-philippe/NTV/README.md

 # NTV uses

 Several variations and use cases of the NTV format are defined:
-- tabular data exchange format (e.g. open-data)
+- Tabular data exchange format (e.g. open-data)
 - Compact, reversible and semantic pandas - JSON interface
-- comment and change management of JSON data
+- Comment and change management of JSON data
 - Mermaid visualization of JSON tree
 - JSON data editor